 - Bit 3 – QAURR (Query All URRs): if this bit is set to 1, it indicates that the UP function shall return immediate usage report(s) for all the URRs previously provisioned for this PFCP session.

+- Bit 4 – SAUDR (PFCP Session Audit Request): if this bit is set to 1, it indicates a request sent to audit a PFCP session in the UP function.

-- Bit 4 to 8 – Spare, for future use, shall be set to 0 by the sender and discarded by the receiver.
+- Bit 5 to 8 – Spare, for future use, shall be set to 0 by the sender and discarded by the receiver.